ausboss/UDC/README.md

 ## Installation
 First, ensure you've downloaded and installed the [Claude Desktop app](https://claude.ai/download)

+For best results download and install [Node.js](https://nodejs.org/en/download) and make sure to install all tools. (this will install python and other tools that will be needed for other mcp servers)

 ### Windows Installation

 #### Option 1: One-Line PowerShell Installer (Windows Only)